bentomlinson/GettingCleaningDataProject/CodeBook.md

 4. Appropriately label the data set with descriptive variable names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-These five stages are marked within the R script for clarity ("run_analysis.R")
+These five stages are marked within the R script for clarity ("run_analysis.R").
 The final tidy dataset produced by the R script is called "tidy_dataset.txt" - 180 observations of 88 variables.